 Inverter is indispensable in a PV system.
 But not every inverter is equipped with a surge protector.
 Some newer and more advanced inverter models have built-in surge protection as a standard feature, while certain inverters may not have it.
 For those without built-in surge protection, external surge protection devices need to be installed to safeguard the inverter and the entire PV system.

-Regarding the installation locations of surge protectors in a PV system, the following are common practices:
+Regarding the installation locations of the spd surge protector in a PV system, the following are common practices:

 · DC Side: